brickpack/liquibase/README.md

 ## Prerequisites

-**Before using this pipeline, complete these essential setup steps:**
+**Before using this pipeline, complete the AWS setup:**

-1. **AWS Setup**: Configure IAM roles and Secrets Manager → `docs/1-AWS-SETUP.md`
+- **AWS Setup**: Configure IAM roles and Secrets Manager → `docs/1-AWS-SETUP.md`
-2. **Safety Testing**: Learn how to test safely via GitHub Actions → `docs/2-SAFETY-TESTING-PLAN.md`

-These are required for the pipeline to function.
+This is required for the pipeline to function.
 See the [full documentation](#documentation) below for complete setup.

 ## Current Status - All Databases Working